November 16, 2023Review Recipe

-ON THE COUNTER: It’s best to store your chewy caramel and chocolate candy on the counter for up to 2 weeks in an airtight container.
+ON THE COUNTER: It’s best to store your chewy caramel and chocolate candy on the counter for up to two weeks in an airtight container.

-IN THE FRIDGE: You can keep these turtles in the fridge for up to 2 weeks in an airtight container.
+IN THE FRIDGE: You can keep these turtles in the fridge for up to two weeks in an airtight container.

-You can freeze these turtle candy for up to 2 months and then defrost them at room temperature before serving.
+You can freeze these turtle candies for up to two months and then defrost them at room temperature before serving.

 Skip the store-bought version and make these classic gourmet chocolate turtles at home.
 This quick, easy chocolate turtle recipe is perfect for an after-dinner treat or gift.

 For another delicious, rich chocolate and caramel dessert, try our crockpot chocolate caramel cake.
-Our caramel apple dip great caramel dessert to make for a party, the holidays or night in with the family.
+Our caramel apple dip great caramel dessert to make for a party, the holidays, or a night in with the family.